Richard Bellingham: Early life

 Richard Bellingham, the son of William Bellingham and Frances Amcotts, was born in Lincolnshire, England, in about 1592.
-The family was apparently well to do; they resided in a manor at Bromby Wood near Scunthorpe.
+The family was apparently well to do; they resided in a manor at Brumby Wood near Scunthorpe.
 He studied law at Brasenose College, Oxford, matriculating on 1 December 1609.
 In 1625 he was elected Recorder (the highest community legal post) of Boston, a position he held until 1633.
 He represented Boston as a member of Parliament in 1628 and 1629.
 He was first married to Elizabeth Backhouse of Swallowfield, Berkshire, with whom he had a number of children, although only their son Samuel survived to adulthood.

 In 1628 he became an investor in the Massachusetts Bay Company, and was one of the signers of the land grant issued to it by the Plymouth Council for New England.
 His name also appears on the royal charter issued for the Massachusetts Bay Colony in 1629.
 In 1633 he resigned as recorder of Boston and began selling off his properties.
 The next year he sailed for the New World with his wife and son; Elizabeth died not long after their arrival in Boston, Massachusetts.